Clubs-Council-IIITH/server/README.md

 git clone https://github.com/Clubs-Council-IIITH/frontend.git
 ```

-Copy .env file and set permissions for the manage script:
+Copy .env file and set permissions for the compose script:
 ```
 cp .env.example .env
-chmod a+x manage.sh
+chmod a+x compose.sh
 ```

 Build and spin up all services (`-d` to run in detached mode):
 ```
-./manage.sh up -d
+./compose.sh up -d
 ```

 By default, the ReactJS app (with hot reload) is served at `http://localhost:3000`, while the GraphQL API is served at `http://localhost:8000`.

 To stop all running services belonging to this application (`-v` to remove all volumes):
 ```
-./manage.sh down -v
+./compose.sh down -v
 ```

-## Manage Script
+## Compose Script
-The script [manage.sh](manage.sh) is a wrapper around the `docker-compose` script to use the right config yml for development.
+The script [compose.sh](compose.sh) is a wrapper around the `docker-compose` script to use the right config yml for development.
-It supports the commands `up` and `down`, and all options are propagated to `docker-compose`.